xfbs/tmux-rs/README.md

 - flipped null check
 - flipped : char		 acs[UCHAR_MAX + 1][2]; -> pub acs: [[c_char; c_uchar::MAX as usize + 1]; 2], should be [[c_char; 2]; c_uchar::MAX as usize + 1],
 - crashes when typing 'c' because of one of my bindings (seems something fixed this)
+- linking problem
+  - found many bugs in imsg and imsg-buffer implementation, seem to have not been caught when implemented due to how symbols are resolved
+    - completely retranslate imsg and imsg-buffer
+  - I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is preferred
+    - it's interesting I notice differences in behavior between debug and release for this

 ## Why not [zellij](https://zellij.dev/)